-Once the data for a given visit has been recorded onboard, downloaded to ground, and finally processed by the Science Operations Centre in Geneva, the data will be made available via the CHEOPS archive browser.
+Once the observation for a given visit has been made, the data received on ground and processed by the Science Operations Centre in Geneva, the data will be made available via the CHEOPS archive browser.
 The Principal Investigator of the programme from which the visits originate will be notified by e-mail that data can be downloaded.
-The time from observation to notification is foreseen to be about three days.
-The CHEOPS archive browser is the unique interface to access CHEOPS data.
-Science data taken with CHEOPS is subject to a proprietary period (see the AO document for the policy on proprietary data).
-Only the Principal Investigator and the Co-I listed in the Phase I proposal will be able to access the data - both will need credentials to log in.
-These credentials will be provided shortly after the announcement of the awards of CHEOPS observing time.
+The time from the end of the observation to notification is foreseen to be about three days.
+The CHEOPS archive browser is the unique interface to access CHEOPS data for visits that belong to a GO or DP programme.
+Science data taken with CHEOPS is subject to a proprietary period (see the Call document for details).
+Only the Principal Investigator and the Co-I (if details are provided) listed in the Phase I proposal will be able to access the data - both will need credentials to log in.
+These credentials will be provided shortly after the announcement of the awards of CHEOPS observing time and are the same that are needed to access PHT2.